SurDno/Uncut/README.md

 **Gameplay:**
 * Restored an ability to heal injured teammates using bandages instead of medkits.
 * Restored a requirement to capture the other Cordon level changer and Agroprom level changer in the last phase of Clear Sky Faction War.
+* Made Duty Scar neutral towards bandits and Bandit Scar neutral towards Duty in order to restore two dialogues about switching factions.
+Duty — Bandit relationship has been left unchanged.

 **Quests:**
 * Find the migration map — descend into the Agroprom Undeground to find the lost migration map.
 The quest is given by Inquisitor on Duty base.